We enjoy hosting volunteers here and sharing this way of life.

 We have a pond for swimming in spring/summer, a sheltered common place, a common kitchen and camping kitchen, several beautiful compost toilets, and ways to charge your electronic stuff by solar power.
 The land itself is off-grid.

 We offer breakfast, lunch, and dinner to volunteers.
 For breakfast you will prepare that yourself – this includes bread, butter, muesli, oats, seasonal fruits, jams and cow’s milk.
 Lunch and dinner is communally prepared.
-On ‘days off’ you will prepare all your own meals.
+On ‘days off’ you will prepare all your own meals and provide for yourself for your food needs.
 We will have a stock of basic groceries for you to use – but if you want fancy things or you have special needs, these can be purchased locally.

 We will have a camping kitchen, which is open for the volunteers with a stove and utensils for your use along with fresh spring water for drinking.